anti-doping in drug screening: how it works

 For blood testing, athletes follow similar procedures, but a healthcare professional typically collects the sample under the supervision of the DCO.
-Despite the development of less-invasive blood collection methods, most sport testing agencies and officers currently use phlebotomy practices to collect liquid blood samples via venipuncture (a needle in the vein of the arm).
+Despite the development of less-invasive blood collection methods using finger-stick methods or others, most sport testing agencies and officers currently use phlebotomy practices to collect liquid blood samples via venipuncture (a needle in the vein of the arm).
 The wet blood is collected in vials, stored, and transported for analysis at 2-12° C.

 4. Declaration and Certification